-His Father Lex was a well respected police officer and his mum Jospehine worked in a well know up market store.
-Life was very different in South Africa in comparison to the poverty of Glasgow and John loved the outdoor lifestlye.
+His Father Lex was a well-respected police officer and his mum Josephine worked in a well know upmarket store.
+Life was very different in South Africa in comparison to the poverty of Glasgow and John loved the outdoor lifestyle.
 He particularly loved to go to the shooting range with his Dad and treasured every moment with his father.
-John's world was turned upside down when his mother and brother had to return quickly to the UK as his Grandfather was diagnosed with terminal cancer and only had weeks to live.
+John's world was turned upside down in 1977 when his mother and brother had to return quickly to the UK as his Grandfather was diagnosed with terminal cancer and only had weeks to live.

-while his mum returned to the UK with his brother to attend her sick father, John stayed in South Africa with his dad.
+John stayed in South Africa with his dad to finish school and keep travel costs down.
 One day, his Dad picked him up at the end of term and drove him home.
 As his dad locked him inside their apartment he said " dont be scared if it gets dark son, just go to bed as I have to work late" His father left and never came back.
-After being locked in for four days some family friends broke down the door and took John to their house.
+After being locked in for four days without food, ten year old John was becoming delirious but fortunatley some family friends broke down the door and took John to their house.
 His father had 'run off' with his mistress which was a shock to everyone. aged 10, John was put on a plane to the UK and so began the third chapter of his life.

 has spent his entire working life in the film and television industry, beginning his career in the cutting rooms, becoming a film editor, working on many international feature films, as well as major filmed television series.
 John then decided to widen his scope and moved into production becoming an assistant director, then moving into production management becoming a production manager, production supervisor, associate producer, and finally producer, working with many of the major US and British studios.
 John has also written and directed many commercials, documentaries and feature films.